charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 being the equivalent of creating a new tab in the Chromium browser.
 See the link provided above for more details.

-The next step is to use our new tab to host our application:
+We use our new tab to host our application:

 ```javascript
 await page.goto('http://localhost:30025');